|

 could.

-All I have to do is hold out until Legolas arrives, she thought.
+So all I have to do is hold out until Legolas arrives,

-I cannot stay in the cabin with this animal.
-I must find a better
+But I cannot stay in the cabin with this animal.
+I must find

-weapona sword or a bowfind Haldir, and get us both
+a better weapona sword or a bowfind Haldir, and get

-Cautiously, Eowyn opened the cabin door and checked the gangway.
+Cautiously, she opened the cabin door and checked the gangway.

 It was empty.